microsoft/TypeScript-New-Handbook/chapters/Basics.md

 That's part of what that `TypeError` is alluding to - it's saying that there's nothing to call on the string `"Hello World"`.

 For some values, such as the primitives `string` and `number`, we can identify their type at runtime using the `typeof` operator.
-But for other things like functions, there's no corresponding runtime mechanism to identify their types.
+But for other things like functions, we want to know what types of arguments the consume and what type they return.
 For example, consider this function:

 ```js